jonlabelle/cookie-js/README.md

 Cookie.js
 =========

-Stand-alone JavaScript utility for managing cookies in the browser.
+A tiny (1.24 KB gzipped), stand-alone JavaScript utility for managing cookies in the browser.

 ## Usage